CareEvolution/mydatahelps-rest-api-python-quickstart/README.md

 * Your RKStudio project ID, which is a GUID.
 * The private key you associated with your service account.

-For help finding this information, see the [RKStudio Developer Docs](https://developer.rkstudio.careevolution.com/api/quickstart.html).
+For help finding this information, see the [MyDataHelps Developer Docs](https://developer.mydatahelps.org/api/quickstart.html).

 You will also need to install the following Python packages (most easily done through the [Python Package Installer](https://pypi.org/project/pip/)):